-Harrisburg, PA – The Pennsylvania Department of Health today confirmed as of 12:00 a.m., September 21, that there were 234 new cases, in addition to 733 new cases reported on Sunday, September 20 for a two-day total of 967 additional positive cases of COVID-19, bringing the statewide total to 150,812.
+Harrisburg, PA – The Pennsylvania Department of Health today confirmed as of 12:00 a.m., September 14, that there were 638 additional positive cases of COVID-19 on September 13 and 620 additional positive cases of COVID-19 on September 14, bringing the statewide total to 145,063.
 All 67 counties in Pennsylvania have cases of COVID-19.

-There were 25 new deaths reported Sunday, September 20, and 23 new deaths reported for Monday, September 21 for a total of 8,004 deaths attributed to COVID-19.
+There were no new deaths reported Sunday, September 13, and 7 new deaths reported for Monday, September 14 for a total of 7,869 deaths attributed to COVID-19.
 County-specific information and a statewide map are available on the COVID-19 Data Dashboard.

 Mask-wearing is required in all businesses and whenever leaving home.
 Consistent mask-wearing is critical to preventing the spread of COVID-19.

 Beginning August 29, the department began publishing COVID-19 case counts using the updated standardized case definition for COVID-19 from the Council of State and Territorial Epidemiologists.
 This revised case definition updates criteria for case identification and case classification based on the continued evolution of the COVID-19 pandemic.
 It updates probable case classifications and adds suspect case classifications.
 The definition for confirmed cases using a positive PCR test has not changed.
 Viral antigen tests, which identify people who are likely currently infected, will now be considered a probable case, even if the individual has no symptoms or exposure history.
 Persons with a positive antibody (serology) test, moving forward, will no longer be considered a probable case.
 However, cases previously counted as probable cases, using the prior national case definition, will remain counted as probable cases.